How to claim on travel insurance

-- If you have a medical incident call the travel insurer's medical assistance hotline.
+- If you have a medical incident call the travel insurance company's medical assistance hotline.
 Pronto!

 When you get back to Australia...

-- Contact your travel insurer and complete a claim form
+- Contact your travel provider and complete a claim form

 - Include any documentation, receipts, police reports etc to help support the claim.